AdobeDocs/experience-platform.en/help/sources/sources-sdk/overview.md

 With Sources SDK, you can:

-* Configure a new source to the Platform catalog, complete with create, read, update, and delete functionalities, as well as abilities to test and publish the source through [!DNL Flow Service];
+* Configure a new source to the Platform catalog, complete with create, read, update, and delete functionalities using the [!DNL Flow Service] API.
-* Define authentication types for your source;
+* Define specifications for your source, including information pertaining to supported authentication types and how resource data is fetched.
-* Publish your source to one or all IMS Organizations;
 * Create user-facing documentation for your new source.

 ## Understanding sources

-Adobe Experience Platform can ingest data from external sources while allowing you to structure, label, and enhance that data using Platform services.
+Platform can ingest data from external sources while allowing you to structure, label, and enhance that data using Platform services.
 You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, third-party software, and your CRM system.

 For more information on sources, and to see a list of different sources currently supported on Platform, see the [sources overview](../home.md).